+No. Expected product Implementation strategies Assessment criteria Implementation terms

+applications, bibliography. quality of the

+Peer reviews. conclusions, the

-conclusions, practical applications, bibliography.
-Peer reviews.
-Teacher reviews conclusions, the elements of creativity, the personal attitude, the coherence of the exposure and the
+Teacher reviews elements of creativity,

+the personal attitude,

+the coherence of the

+exposure and the

-scientific correctness, the
+scientific correctness,

-way of presenting
+the way of presenting

 IX.
 METHODOLOGICAL SUGGESTIONS FOR TEACHING-LEARNING-ASSESSMENT